schilkp/schilkp.github.io/content/blog/2026-01-24-protobuffer_repeat_append.md

     Ok(v)
 }

-/// Decode a TracePacket from the beginning provided buffer containing an encoded Trace message,
+/// Decode a TracePacket from the beginning of the provided buffer containing an encoded Trace message,
 /// returning the packet and the offset of the next TracePacket in the buffer. pub fn decode_next_trace_packet(buf: &mut &[u8]) -> anyhow::Result<(TracePacket, usize)> {
     let len_orig = buf.len();